Translated by Jay Issei Karslake

 Machine-run Parking Lots

 A tower type parking lot where your car is moved to a parking space by machine, not yourself.
-These are convenient because you don’t need to spend time searching for an open space.
+These are convenient because you don’t need to spend time searching for open space.

 There are some 24 hour parking lots within Japan as well.
 Choose the most convenient for your purposes and budget when traveling to get the most out of the experience.